Daphney24/BackbaseAssessment/README.md

 ### Test results reporting and screenshots
 The Allure reports will be generated under the ```resports/allure-results``` folder, in HTML format.Thescreenshots are stored seperately under the ```screenshots``` folder.

-To generate and launch visual allure reports:
+To generate and launch visual allure reports after execution:
 ```
 npm run post-test
 ```